OpenEvalProject/evals/manuscripts/elife-59485/v1/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/59485/elife-59485-fig7-v1.jpg)

 **Figure 7.:** Distributions of germination times for indicated genotypes. cyp707a1-1 and cyp707a1-1 cyp707a2-1 mutants lack enzymes involved in ABA catabolism, while ga3ox-3 and ga3ox1-3 ga3ox2-1 mutants lack enzymes involved in GA biosynthesis.
 Plots show the percentage of all seeds that were sown, that germinated on a given day.
 Grey-coloured bars show the germination time distribution of seed batches from replicate mother plants.
 For Col-0 and each mutant, the mean coefficient of variation of germination times, mode days to germination and final percentage germination is shown (averaged across the replicate batches [n = 3]).
 Data are representative of at least two independent experiments for each genotype.
-Source data is provided in Figure 7—source data 1.Figure 7—source data 1.
+Source data is provided in Figure 7—source data 1.

 To test genetically the effect of decreasing the GA concentration on the germination time distribution of Col-0, we used the ga3ox1-3 ga3ox2-1 mutant, which lacks two enzymes involved in GA biosynthesis (Mitchum et al., 2006).
 This double mutant, which has reduced GA levels (Mitchum et al., 2006), showed an increased CV and, similar to the cyp707a1-1 cyp707a2-1 mutant, had increased mode and decreased percentage germination (Figure 7).
 Together with the GA and ABA dose–response experiments, these findings support the model predictions regarding the effects of altering ABA and GA levels on CV, mode and percentage germination.